NFL News: Giants Owner John Mara Hopes 6th Overall Pick ‘Never Sees The Field’ In Rookie Season

 In his first action as an NFL rookie, sixth overall pick Daniel Jones completed five-of-five attempts for 67 yards and one touchdown in the New York Giants’ preseason game.
 Jones is already being seen as the heir apparent to Eli Manning, but when is he actually going to take over?
-If you were going to ask Giants owner John Mara when Jones were going to make his regular season debut, he’ll certainly tell you that he hopes it isn’t in 2019.
+If you were going to ask Giants owner John Mara when Jones is going to make his regular-season debut, he’ll certainly tell you that he hopes it isn’t in 2019.

 For the last 15 seasons, Eli Manning has taken control of the New York Giants and led them onto the field.
 During his rookie season, he started only nine games, but he’s missed only one since that time in 2004 and it was when he was benched for a short period in 2017.